-AHNCC is excited to announce that we are moving to C-NET, a different testing management organization.
+AHNCC is excited to announce that we have moved to Center for Nursing Education and Testing (C-NET) for our testing management organization.
 We are pleased to offer new services to applicants at no additional cost.

 Additional services to be offered to our applicants include:

 - practice test fees have been reduced to $65;